Who Was Nostradamus?

-Nostradamus was born Michel de Nostradame in Saint-Remy-de-Provence, France in 1503.
-He studied medicine and became a physician, treating plague victims throughout France and Italy.
+Nostradamus studied medicine and became a physician, treating plague victims throughout France and Italy.
 It’s believed he had a psychic awakening.
 He began to practice the occult and make predictions of the future, which he published in The Prophecies.
 Many people today believe his predictions have come true or will in the future.

-Michel de Nostradame was born in the south of France in Saint-Remy-de-Provence, one of nine children to Reyniere de St-Remy, and her husband Jaume de Nostradame, a well-to-do grain dealer and part-time notary of Jewish descent.
-Nostradame's grandfather, Guy Gassonet, had converted to Catholicism a half century earlier and changed the family name to Nostradame, in part to avoid persecution during the Inquisition.
+Michel de Nostradame was born on December 14 or 21, 1503, in the south of France in Saint-Remy-de-Provence, one of nine children to Reyniere de St-Remy, and her husband Jaume de Nostradame, a well-to-do grain dealer and part-time notary of Jewish descent.
+Nostradame's grandfather, Guy Gassonet, had converted to Catholicism a half-century earlier and changed the family name to Nostradame, in part to avoid persecution during the Inquisition.

 Little is known of his childhood, but evidence indicates he was very intelligent as he quickly advanced through school.
 Early in his life, he was tutored by his maternal grandfather, Jean de St. Remy, who saw great intellect and potential in his grandson.
 During this time, young Nostradame was taught the rudiments of Latin, Greek, Hebrew, and mathematics.
 It is believed that his grandfather also introduced him to the ancient rights of Jewish tradition and the celestial sciences of astrology, giving Nostradame his first exposure to the idea of the heavens and how they drive human destiny.

 At the age of 14, Nostradame entered the University of Avignon to study medicine.
 He was forced to leave after only one year, however, due to an outbreak of the bubonic plague.
 According to his own account, he traveled throughout the countryside during this time, researching herbal remedies and working as an apothecary.
 In 1522 he entered the University of Montpelier to complete his doctorate in medicine.
 He sometimes expressed dissension with the teachings of the Catholic priests, who dismissed his notions of astrology.
 There are some reports that university officials discovered his previous experience as an apothecary and found this reason to expel him from school.
-Evidently the school took a dim view of anyone who was involved in what was considered a "manual trade."
-However, most accounts state he was not expelled and received license to practice medicine in 1525.
+Evidently, the school took a dim view of anyone who was involved in what was considered a "manual trade."
+However, most accounts state he was not expelled and received a license to practice medicine in 1525.
 At this time he Latinized his name — as was the custom of many medieval academics — from Nostradame to Nostradamus.

 Combating the Plague